k2view-academy/K2View-Academy/articles/demo_project/TDM_Demo_Project/TDM7_4_demo_project_setup_guidelines.md

      ```

-3. Open **pgAdmin 4** and start restoring the databases from backup files.
+3. Whether you install the PG on your windows environment or use a Docker, load the PG DB files to create the TDM Demo DB schemas.
+Open the **pgAdmin 4** and start restoring the databases from backup files.
 It is recommended to check the **Clean before restore** option when restoring the backup file.

 Note that TDM DB must be created in PostgreSQL as a part of the [TDM Installation](/articles/TDM/tdm_configuration/01_tdm_installation.md#create-the-tdm-postgresql-db-in-case-of-new-installation).